HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 F. Ties

 In the event of a tie at a meeting points will be shared.
-In the event of a tie at the end of the season, for a finals qualifying place, the player’s fifth and then if required sixth next best scores will be taken into consideration until the final positions are decided.
-If after this the result is still tied then a sudden death playoff (one game on one machine) should be organized to determine the final positions.
+In the event of a tie at the end of the season, and where relevant to determine the player's regional finals qualifying place, the player’s fifth and then if required sixth next best scores will be taken into consideration until the final positions are decided.
+In the unlikely event this still causes a tie, then this should be split by the players final position in the prior season.

 G. League tables

-The UK Pinball League web site league tables will display the latest regional league point standings and highlight the grand final qualification places.
+The UK Pinball League web site league tables will display the latest regional league point standings and highlight the finals qualification places.

 A. Meetings

-Regional coordinators are responsible for organizing and coordinating the regional meetings and liaising with hosts.
+Regional coordinators are responsible for organising and coordinating the regional meetings and liaising with hosts.

 B. Stewards